mdhiggs/STAT532stuff/README.md

 # STAT532stuff

-In Fall 2015 using this as a place to practice using git
+Fall 2015 -  using this as a place to practice using git in context of STAT 532